ac-93/braille_rl/guide/guide.md

 <div style="text-align:center"><img src="images/jogger.png" width="900"></div>

 When configuring the robot arm we us mm and degree units throughout.
 Depending on the tasks, two files will need to be edited for different robotic arm and sensor setups.
 These are `envs/robot/disc_ur5_braille_env/ur5_w_tactip.py` for the discrete action tasks and `envs/robot/cont_ur5_braille_env/ur5_w_tactip.py` for the continuous action tasks.
 In both cases
 ```
 self.robot_tcp  = [x, y, z, alpha, beta, gamma] # tool center point
 self.base_frame = [x, y, z, alpha, beta, gamma] # origin of arm base
 self.home_pose  = [x, y, z, alpha, beta, gamma] # safe position of arm
 ```
-needs to be spedicified.
+needs to be specified.
 An optional `self.sensor_angle = theta` can be used to orientate the sensor.

-Depending on both the task and the action space different origin points for the work frames needs to be set up differently, in all cases `self.work_frame  = [x, y, z, alpha, beta, gamma]` but these value are chosen according to:
+Depending on both the task and the action space different origin points for the work frames needs to be set up, in all cases `self.work_frame  = [x, y, z, alpha, beta, gamma]` but these value are chosen according to:

 | Task                               | Description                                           |
 | ---------------------------------- | ----------------------------------------------------- |